Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Introduction

 Analogous domain-specific foundation models have already transformed other scientific domains.
-In Earth-system prediction, Aurora shows how a single large-scale model trained on extensive geophysical data can be fine-tuned across tasks such as weather, air quality, ocean waves, and tropical cyclone tracking, often surpassing operational baselines at far lower computational cost~\cite{bodnar2024aurora}.
-In materials science, generative and operator-style models for inorganic crystals and atomistic simulations demonstrate that large, structured training corpora and physics-aware architectures can accelerate discovery and prediction across composition, temperature, and pressure ranges~\cite{zeni2025mattergen,merchant2024scaling,fu2024mattersim}.
-In drug discovery, chemical language models show that GPT-like architectures can support target-aware molecule generation and refinement with experimentally meaningful activity~\cite{grisoni2024chemical,wang2024gpt}.
-Domain-specific foundation models succeed when they combine large diverse training corpora with domain-structured representations and evaluation protocols that prioritize physically or experimentally grounded outcomes over narrow imitation~\cite{willard2024integrating,huang2024scientific}.
+In Earth-system prediction, Aurora shows how a single large-scale model trained on extensive geophysical data can be fine-tuned across tasks such as weather, air quality, ocean waves, and tropical cyclone tracking, often surpassing operational baselines at far lower computational cost~\cite{bodnar2025foundation}.
+In materials science, generative and operator-style models for inorganic crystals and atomistic simulations demonstrate that large, structured training corpora and physics-aware architectures can accelerate discovery and prediction across composition, temperature, and pressure ranges~\cite{zeni2023mattergen,merchant2023scaling,yang2024mattersim}.
+In drug discovery, chemical language models have become a prominent framework for de novo molecular generation, linking string-based molecular representations with property-guided design objectives~\cite{grisoni2023chemical}.
+Domain-specific foundation models succeed when they combine large diverse training corpora with domain-structured representations and evaluation protocols that prioritize physically or experimentally grounded outcomes over narrow imitation~\cite{willard2022integrating,zhang2025artificial,bommasani2021opportunities}.

 Nuclear reactor control is arguably a more stringent test case: smaller in absolute data volume, richer in constraint structure, and intolerant of failures.
-If a domain-specific foundation model can succeed here, it establishes a template for safety-critical cyber-physical systems across aerospace, chemical processing, and grid stability~\cite{taylor2024ai,alizadeh2024aicontrol}.
+If a domain-specific foundation model can succeed here, it establishes a template for safety-critical cyber-physical systems across aerospace, chemical processing, and grid stability~\cite{hassan2024application,tran2019safety}.
 The convergence of these three factors (synthetic data abundance, compact model tractability, and institutional alignment) creates a unique window to challenge the bespoke-controller paradigm that has dominated nuclear engineering for five decades.